 Both lease types are viable for most situations.
 The goal is to figure out which one is best at fitting within your business parameters and minimizing your total cost of ownership.
 Before you can do that, you need to understand the basics of both leases.

-In an open-end lease, you take on the vehicle’s depreciation risk.
+An open-end lease is when you take on the vehicle’s depreciation risk.
 Your total cost of ownership isn’t known until the vehicle is remarketed.

 The structure of an open-end lease includes a minimum term, typically 12 months.
 You can terminate the lease at any point after the term ends.
 When you do, you turn in the vehicle for resale and get the gain if the market value exceeds the residual value, or pay the difference if the market value is less.

 To better fit your finance preferences, some companies, including Mike Albert Fleet Solutions, offer a choice of rates on open-end leases: